MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-overview.md

 ### SQL Server requirements

-System Center 2016 - Operations Manager requires access to an instance of a server running Microsoft SQL Server 2012, 2014, or SQL Server 2016.
+System Center 2016 Operations Manager requires access to an instance of a server running Microsoft SQL Server.
 This instance can be located on a separate computer from the management servers in a distributed installation or on the first management server in the management group.
 In either case, the instance of Microsoft SQL Server must already exist and be accessible before you start your first management server installation.
 The SQL Server Collation setting must be a supported value, and SQL Full Text Search must be enabled.
 To review which versions of SQL Server are supported for Operations Manager, see [SQL Server requirements](plan-sqlserver-design.md#sql-server-requirements) in the SQL Server Design Considerations planning topic.

 During setup, you are prompted for the following: